KaoruMuta/IGStoryButtonKit/README.md

 ```

 ## Carthage
+Coming soon

 ## Swift Package Manager
+Enter this: `https://github.com/KaoruMuta/IGStoryButtonKit` as Swift Package

 # Contribution
 If you find any issue, please let me know on Issues.
-Also, If you propose and implement new features, please open Pull Requests.
+Also, If you propose and implement new features, please open Pull Requests following templates.

 Let's discuss together to improve that this OSS becomes more convenient for developers!
 p.s.
 I'm really happy and improve a motivation to give me star :)